Saturday, October 14, 2017

 The title is broad in meaning.
 “Dangerous Mission” does present a number of dangerous sequences.
 All of which have nothing to do with the plot.
 Like so many current movies or television dramas, this film assumes the viewer has the attention span of a gnat.
 A trait for which Irwin Allen honed.
 There is an avalanche during a party in the mountains.
 A party essentially intended to further introduce characters to square dancing.
 The crushing avalanche brings down power lines.
 Mature does not hesitate to climb one utility pole to curtail a dangerous live wire in the likes of Angus MacGyver.
 He did this frequently as an Marine.
 Apparently.
 Then there is a forest fire in which untrained civilians, Mature and Price, are enlisted into fighting by stuffed uniformed ranger, Bendix.
 All seems quite dangerous.
 Finally, a frame-eating Indian ceremony to perhaps capture Montana's heritage or to bump up tourism for the coming summer of 1954.

 The opening and early scenes set the viewer up for a potential crowd-pleaser.
 The cast is entirely responsible for this potential.
 Overall, I found the movie's pacing pretty good at holding your attention.
 But it is a routine drama except for the aforementioned “surprise” scenes.
 Some of which inserted to show off the 3D effects, I imagine.
-One can thank the poor editing for these.
 The ending, amid sets with glacier paint and studio lighting, brings few surprises though it is fairly exciting.
 The hit man to take Laurie out (not on a date) shows a lack of skill under pressure.
 By this point most viewers had already chosen the cast member they hoped would not survive a fall to an icy abyss.

 Saturday, June 17, 2017